kennyworkman/seneca/README.md

 This uses sci-hub, which is probably illegal.

-Literature indexing, search, and note management.
+Literature indexing, search, and note management for bio programmers.

 ![](attention.gif)